 Sleep studies have shown that taking short naps in the late morning or early afternoon allow your body to go into slow wave - or deep - sleep.
 “Daytime naps have a potential role as a valuable recovery tool following endurance exercise, given the suggested energy restorative functions of SWS (slow wave or deep sleep).”

-To get the sleep she needs, Sarah relies on her Bear Mattress, which has been engineered with athletes in mind and those living an active lifestyle.
-The mattress consists of four-layers of proprietary contouring memory foam and has a top cover made from Celliant, a clinically proven mineral compound that promotes cooling and recovery.
+To get the sleep she needs, Sarah relies on her Bear Original Mattress, which has been engineered with athletes in mind and those living an active lifestyle.
+The mattress consists of three-layers of proprietary contouring memory foam and has a top cover has Sleep Recovery Technology, a clinically proven mineral compound that promotes cooling and recovery.

 Bear Mattress has been engineered with athletes and active individuals in mind and has been clinically proven to reduce recovery time and promote muscle restoration.
 The company also boasts a lengthly list of professional athletes who have chosen Bear to get the sleep they need to perform their best each day.

 She wears compression gear when she’s not training – socks, tights, etc

 According to research, compression garments help minimize swelling and fluid build-up post-workout.
 "I wear compression gear pretty much all the time.
 I find that when I don't, the likelihood of waking up with muscle inflammation and other issues is far greater."
 Says Piampiano.